BIOS Executive Leadership Team

 Susan received a B.A. in Political Economics from the University of Washington and specializes in creating organizational culture and team building—not just forming a group of people, but evaluating, placing and coaching individuals in positions for which they are intrinsically wired to perform well.
 Susan has honed these skills over the last 25 years as co-owner of a marketing company and as Director of Operations of a management company.
 She was trained and certified as a Speaker and Personality Communication Trainer in 2006 by Florence Littauer, author of the international bestselling book “Wired That Way.”
 Teaching these communication concepts to groups and individuals has become one of the most rewarding parts of her career.

 Amy believes in the transformative power of education and has been both a classroom teacher and a school administrator.
 She received her Bachelor of Arts degree from Seattle Pacific University in 1990 in Language Arts with an emphasis in Elementary Education.
 In 1994 she completed a Masters Degree in Integrated Curriculum through City University.
-Amy later returned to Seattle Pacific University to pursue principal certification in 2005 and obtained her Superintendent credential from Seattle University in 2009.
+Amy later returned to Seattle Pacific University to pursue principal certification in 2005 and obtained her Superintendent credential from Seattle University in 2009, and most recently completed her EdD at Seattle Pacific.
 She currently serves as an elementary school principal in the Snoqualmie Valley and is pursuing a doctorate in education from Seattle Pacific University (anticipated 2016 completion).
 Amy has worked as an educational consultant and spiritual leadership mentor.
 She loves travel, strong coffee, and talking about good books.